austinfinn/agora/README.md

 # Overview
-Bring all your data sources together into a single service.
-This tool aggregates data, see below locations, to simplify the process of creating, finding and managing test data
-- Google sheets
-- MySQL databases
-- Wiki pages
-- existing API endpoints
+Agora is a simple, but powerful, data aggregation service

+It's a simple tool that unlocks all your data sources to simplify creating, finding and managing test data.
+Bring your Google sheets, MySQL/Postgres databases, Wiki pages and existing API endpoints together in different combinations to create a bespoke service will remove your data bottlenecks.
+Redis provides a caching layer and a single Swagger page makes it simple for everybody on your Product team to make network requests.

 # Prerequisites
 - Ensure you have the below tools installed on your machine